Horror TTRPGs: The Rules Are the Monster

 Call of Cthulhu (1981, Sandy Petersen)

 The main mechanic is the Sanity system.
-When you face strange encounters you have to make SAN checks, and failing them slowly erodes your mental stability.
-As your Sanity drops, your character can develop phobias or go temporarily mad.
-During these moments you lose control, and your character acts on their own.
+When you face strange encounters you have to make SAN checks, and failing them erodes your mental stability.
+As your Sanity drops your character can develop phobias or go temporarily mad.
+At those moments you lose control, and your character acts on their own.
 The ratchet is hard-coded.
-As your Cthulhu Mythos skill goes up, your maximum Sanity permanently goes down.
-You can’t be both very skilled and completely sane.
-Therapy and rest can help you recover some Sanity but never more than your new, lower maximum.
-The goal isn’t to win, but to see how much truth you can handle before you break.
+As your Cthulhu Mythos skill goes up your maximum Sanity permanently goes down, so you can’t be both very skilled and completely sane.
+While therapy and rest can help you recover some Sanity, it’s never more than your new, lower maximum.

+CoC also proves that true horror games can be sustained through full campaigns, such as the iconic Masks of Nyarlathotep.
+The goal isn’t to win but to see how much truth you can handle before you break.
 Cthulhu Dark Ages sits right here as well, as does Trail of Cthulhu in purist mode.

 Play it with: the Starter Set if you want to get a taste.